gatsbyjs/gatsby/packages/gatsby-graphql-source-toolkit/README.md

 ## Configuration

-You can adjust some aspects of sourcing and schema customization by providing a config object of the following structure (typescript flavour):
+You can adjust some aspects of sourcing and schema customization by providing a config object of the following structure (TypeScript flavor):

 ```ts
 type RemoteTypeName = string